domcloud/container/README.md

 docker-compose up
 ```

 The first build might take around 30 minutes on cloud servers.
+The final image build will uccopy close to 3 GB of storage.

 All website data are exported to volumes under `./mount`.